Client D was born in 1997. He suffered neglect and physical abuse with a suggestion of sexual abuse during his childhood.

 After protracted negotiation with the Local Authority it was eventually accepted that he should have been removed at the age of two years and that he would either then have been adopted or placed with long term foster parents.

-The claim therefore revolved around the difference between the outcome for the Claimant based on the eight/nine years of avoidable neglect and abuse as opposed to the stable home and stable upbringing he should have enjoyed.
+The claim therefore revolved around the difference between the outcome for Client D based on the eight/nine years of avoidable neglect and abuse as opposed to the stable home and stable upbringing he should have enjoyed.

 Causation was difficult.
-There were suggestions that the Claimant had suffered various other unrelated incidents in his life that would have contributed to future psychiatric problems.
+There were suggestions that Client D had suffered various other unrelated incidents in his life that would have contributed to future psychiatric problems.

-Records were obtained from various sources including GP, CAMHS, Social Services, school and former solicitors to build a picture of the impact the abuse and neglect had had upon the Claimant.
+Records were obtained from various sources including GP, CAMHS, Social Services, school, and former solicitors to build a picture of the impact the abuse and neglect had had upon Client D.

 It transpires that Client D had suffered terribly during childhood.
 He suffered cigarette burns on his wrists.
 He was raised in an atmosphere of domestic violence.
 He was neglected.
 He attended school in a dirty and smelly state which led to bullying.
 This in turn impacted on his education.
 There were suggestions of inter sibling abuse.

-Medical evidence was sought which suggested that the Claimant was suffering from Post Traumatic Stress Disorder as a result of his experiences.
+Medical evidence was sought which suggested that Client D was suffering from Post Traumatic Stress Disorder as a result of his experiences.

-Farleys successfully concluded the claim at a Joint Settlement Meeting without the need for a full Trial with the cooperation of the Local Authority.
-Damages were awarded to compensate the Claimant for the pain and suffering that he had endured together with a contribution to the handicap he would now have on the open labour market because of his psychiatric symptoms and most importantly provision for the cost of any treatment the Claimant would require for his psychiatric symptoms.
+Farleys successfully concluded the claim at a Joint Settlement Meeting without the need for a full trial, with the cooperation of the Local Authority.
+Damages were awarded to compensate Client D for the pain and suffering that he had endured together with a contribution to the handicap he would now have on the open labour market because of his psychiatric symptoms and, most importantly, provision for the cost of any treatment Client D would require for his psychiatric symptoms.